Halozyme Therapeutics (NASDAQ:HALO) Releases FY 2021 Earnings Guidance

 Halozyme Therapeutics (NASDAQ:HALO) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $1.850-$2.000 for the period, compared to the Thomson Reuters consensus estimate of $1.410.
 The company issued revenue guidance of $425 million-$445 million, compared to the consensus revenue estimate of $404.56 million.

-Halozyme Therapeutics (NASDAQ:HALO) last released its quarterly earnings results on Monday, August 9th.
-The biopharmaceutical company reported $0.62 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.43 by $0.19.
+Halozyme Therapeutics (NASDAQ:HALO) last posted its quarterly earnings data on Monday, August 9th.
+The biopharmaceutical company reported $0.62 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.43 by $0.19.
 Halozyme Therapeutics had a net margin of 55.45% and a return on equity of 230.77%.
-The firm had revenue of $136.50 million during the quarter, compared to analyst estimates of $104.08 million.
-During the same quarter in the prior year, the firm earned $0.19 EPS.
-The business’s revenue for the quarter was up 147.3% compared to the same quarter last year.
-On average, analysts predict that Halozyme Therapeutics will post 1.82 EPS for the current year.
+The business had revenue of $136.50 million during the quarter, compared to the consensus estimate of $104.08 million.
+During the same quarter last year, the company posted $0.19 earnings per share.
+The firm’s quarterly revenue was up 147.3% compared to the same quarter last year.
+On average, research analysts predict that Halozyme Therapeutics will post 1.82 earnings per share for the current fiscal year.

-In other news, SVP Michael J. Labarre sold 40,315 shares of the firm’s stock in a transaction on Thursday, July 1st.
-The stock was sold at an average price of $45.70, for a total transaction of $1,842,395.50.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CEO Helen Torley sold 50,000 shares of the firm’s stock in a transaction on Tuesday, August 10th.
-The shares were sold at an average price of $41.11, for a total value of $2,055,500.00.
+In other Halozyme Therapeutics news, SVP Michael J. Labarre sold 40,315 shares of Halozyme Therapeutics stock in a transaction that occurred on Thursday, July 1st.
+The shares were sold at an average price of $45.70, for a total transaction of $1,842,395.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Helen Torley sold 50,000 shares of Halozyme Therapeutics stock in a transaction that occurred on Tuesday, July 6th.
+The shares were sold at an average price of $45.97, for a total transaction of $2,298,500.00.
+Following the sale, the chief executive officer now owns 587,160 shares of the company’s stock, valued at $26,991,745.20.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 190,315 shares of company stock worth $8,179,396.
-Insiders own 2.60% of the company’s stock.
+In the last ninety days, insiders have sold 190,315 shares of company stock valued at $8,179,396.
+2.60% of the stock is owned by corporate insiders.

 Halozyme Therapeutics Company Profile